newst4rt/waybar-cointicker/README.md

 ## Getting Started

-1. Initialize the set up and fill the prompts with the required data.
+1. Start the setup and complete the prompts with the required information.

    ```
    python3 main.py init
    ```

-2. Add the module in the Waybar configuration file and allign it to the desired direction.
+2. Add the module to the Waybar configuration file and align it in the desired direction.
    ```
    "custom/cointicker": {
         "exec": "python3 <path>/main.py",